danschlz/danschulz.github.io/books.md

 **Biography / Memoir** <a name="biography"></a>
 - Zweig, _The World of Yesterday_
 - Orwell, _Homage to Catalonia_
+- Sledge, _With the Old Breed: At Peleliu and Okinawa_
 - Coram, _Boyd_

 **Silicon Valley** <a name="svalley"></a>